Zacchaeus00/MCTS/README.md

   GetReward() int
 }
 ```

-where `action` can be any hashable type.
-We provide example environments under `env/`.

 2. Search for the best action given the current state.
 You can define a custom rollout policy or use the default random one.
 Below is an example with the toy environment.
 ```go